Climate change

 One of our first priorities is to reduce the emissions from our operations.
 By implementing efficiency improvements, we can reduce energy use, raw material use, waste and water use to limit our GHG emissions.

-- Sourced 100% renewable electricity for all Group operations in 2024, for the third consecutive year
+• Sourced 100% renewable electricity for all Group facilities in 2025, for the fourth consecutive year

-- Completion of the second solar PV array at our manufacturing facility in China
+• Completion of the second solar PV array at our manufacturing facility in China.
+Both arrays contributed to 15% of electricity consumption in 2025, a 70% increase in power generation against 2024

-- Installation of EV charges at Telford site for employees and visitors
+• Installation of EV chargers across our sites for employees and visitors to utilise

 Targets and commitments